reshamas/reshamas.github.io/_posts/2019-08-03-nairobi-wimlds-2019-scikit-learn-sprint-impact-report.md

 >I’d say it was a very successful sprint, specially since quite a few of the contributors we had there, are still contributing and opening new PRs even afterwards.
 To me, that’s what a sprint for new contributors is for, to enable them and break all the barriers they feel having in front of them, and have them motivated enough that they continue contributing afterwards.

-- would have been nice to have more contributors

 >found a minor issue in the documentation, and fixed it and submitted a corresponding PR, while sharing my screen.
 Immediately after that it felt like the room now knows much better what they’re doing.
 I would have one of those ready next time, and have kind of a hands on tutorial on contributing, git, and GitHub instead.